isomorphic-software/smartclient-docs/classes/FilterBuilder.md

 **Flags**: IR

 ---
-## Attr: FilterBuilder.specialValuesCSS
+## Attr: FilterBuilder.topOperator

 ### Description
-CSS text to be added to the styling for Related Field and Aggregate selections in the field name picker.
-By default, the choices are italicized.
+Default logical operator for all top-level clauses in the FilterBuilder.

+May be able to be changed by the user via the UI, according to [TopOperatorAppearance](../reference.md#type-topoperatorappearance).

+**Flags**: IRW

+---
+## Attr: FilterBuilder.radioOperatorLayout

+### Description
+HLayout of radioOperationForm and optional modeSwitcher.

 **Flags**: IR